Last Updated on

 - UAE Embassy Attestation: When your documents have been verified by agencies of the home government, it is the UAE Embassy which needs to stamp them.
 After that, you move on to the Ministry of Foreign Affairs in the UAE.

-- Ministry of Foreign Affairs Attestation: It is responsible for managing the foreign affairs of the UAE and is the last authority that needs to attest to your documents.
+- Ministry of Foreign Affairs Attestation: It is responsible for managing the foreign affairs of Dubai and is the last authority that needs to attest to your documents.
 You, however, do not need to be present there at the time of attestation.

 Once you have fulfilled all the attestation requirements, you can move ahead with the rest of the visa procedures.